learn-co-curriculum/dsc-sql-interview-questions-lab/README.md

 Since these are interview questions, they'll almost always be posed as hypotheticals.
 This means that you won't have a real database to work with and test your code on.
 This also means that there are multiple different solutions to any given problem listed here.
 Be sure to doublecheck the code you write for bugs and errors--it's much harder to write bug-free code when you aren't able to test it against a database!

 If these questions seem hard, that's normal.
 These are real questions that have been reported to online forums from job seekers at major companies such as Facebook, Amazon, and Twitter.
+Obviously, it's unlikely that they're still in use at these companies, but they still represent a great way for us to test our skills against the kinds of questions we can expect to be asked in an interview!

 ## Question 1